boxgrinder/boxgrinder.org/blog/2011-12-20-new-features-arriving-in-boxgrinder-build-0-10-0.md

 author: 'BoxGrinder Team'
 layout: blog
 version: 0.10.0
-timestamp: 2011-12-19t13:11:00.10+02:00
+timestamp: 2011-12-20t14:00:00.10+02:00
 tags: [ boxgrinder_build, openstack, libvirt, virtualpc ]
 ---

-I'm really pleased to announce the next major version of BoxGrinder Build.
+We are really pleased to announce the next major version of BoxGrinder Build.
 Version 0.10 includes many exciting new features.

 ## New plugin: libvirt delivery plugin

 The most time-consuming feature was the [libvirt](http://libvirt.org/) [delivery plugin](/tutorials/boxgrinder-build-plugins/#Libvirt_Delivery_Plugin), enabling appliances to be delivered and registered on the range of platforms that [libvirt supports](http://libvirt.org/index.html).
 These include KVM, Xen, VirtualBox and VMWare to name but a few, and whilst the current release of the plugin is a preview, we hope that your feedback will enable us to continue improving it, so please let us know your thoughts!

 There are a large number of [features and configurable options](/tutorials/boxgrinder-build-plugins/#Libvirt_Delivery_Plugin) available, so we shall limit ourselves to some simple examples.
-We encourage you to consult [the documentation](/tutorials/boxgrinder-build-plugins/#Libvirt_Delivery_Plugin) for detailed information.
+We encourage you to consult [the documentation](/tutorials/boxgrinder-build-plugins/#libvirt_Delivery_Plugin) for detailed information.

 ### Examples
 Deliver the appliance to a `qemu` hypervisor on the local machine, placing the appliance in the `/var/lib/libvirt/images` directory, and register the image: